-Carrie Fisher And Debbie Reynolds’ Graves: Where Were The Infamous Daughter And Mother Buried?
+Carrie Fisher And Debbie Reynolds’ Graves: Where Are The Daughter And Mother Buried?

 On Friday, theaters across New York dimmed their lights for a minute at exactly 7:45 p.m.
 EST as a traditional Broadway salute to the passing of a theater luminary.
 HBO even honored the passing of Carrie Fisher and Debbie Reynolds with the showing of a documentary called Bright Lights: Starring Carrie Fisher and Debbie Reynolds.

-The mother and daughter duo both made their Broadway debuts back in 1973 thanks to their roles in the musical comedy revival titled Irene.
-Debbie Reynolds performance in the musical comedy earned her a Tony Award nomination.
+Fisher and Reynolds both made their Broadway debuts back in 1973 thanks to their roles in the musical comedy revival titled Irene.
+Debbie Reynolds’ performance in the musical comedy earned her a Tony Award nomination.

 Carrie Fisher’s official cause of death was determined to be “cardiac arrest/deferred,” per her death certificate.
 Fisher had suffered a massive heart attack while she was on a flight traveling from London to LAX on December 23.
 After Carrie spent four days in the ICU, she passed away at Ronald Reagan UCLA Medical Center.
 Carrie was 60 years old at the time of her death.